Bundesliga: New season, same Bayern Munich | DW | 18.09.2020

 Succumbing to Bayern's might after three and a half minutes was disappointing even by their own standards, but conceding one minute after the restart was perhaps even worse.
 When Lewandowski assisted Müller with a rabona it felt like there was nothing left to say.
 Then 17-year-old Jamal Musiala became the youngest Bayern Munich scorer ever and it was hard to believe this was the Bundesliga.

 But this has long been the Bundesliga's face.
-Opening night of the 2020-21 Bundesliga season didn't tell us anything new.
+Opening night of this season didn't tell us anything new.
 Bayern Munich have always been the team in Germany.
 Ever since Flick has been in charge they have been the best team in Europe.
 And Schalke well, they remain a work in progress.

 The Bundesliga is not, but another season without a title race will test even its most loyal fans.
 Germany's top flight remains a veritable buffet of football delights.
 Borussia Dortmund's attack, everything about Gladbach, the magic of Christian Streich and Freiburg, the mad confidence of Cologne, that promising defensive midfielder playing for a team you've never heard of before - the list goes on and on.